System-Specific Guidance

 python -m venv .ftorch

-rem activate the environment
+rem Activate the virtual environment

 call .ftorch\Scripts\activate

-rem install torch
+rem Install torch

 pip install torch torchvision torchaudio

-rem enable output
+rem Enable output

 ECHO ON

-rem run cmake to generate build scripts
+rem Run CMake to generate build scripts

-rem (update CMAKE_PREFIX_PATH depending on location of ftorch venv)
+rem (Update CMAKE_PREFIX_PATH depending on location of ftorch venv)

 cmake -Bbuild -G "NMake Makefiles" -DCMAKE_Fortran_FLAGS="/fpscomp:logicals" ^

--DCMAKE_PREFIX_PATH="C:\Users\Quickemu\Downloads\FTorch\.ftorch\Lib\site-packages" ^
+-DCMAKE_PREFIX_PATH="%torch_path%" ^

 -DCMAKE_BUILD_TYPE=Release ^